Email your MP

 All new homes to be eco-homes? - Instead of vast solar 'farms' on our food-producing countryside, we call for solar panels on all new houses and commercial buildings.
 Not just that, but also obligatory 'eco' measures such as grey water collection, heat pumps, permeable surfaces, and proper insulation for every new home.

-Sustainable transport instead of new roads? - RIS2 should be scrapped and new homes should no longer be 'unlocked' by new roads.
-Austria's government has just made an announcement that no new motorways will be built.
-We should do the same.
+Sustainable transport instead of new roads? - New homes should no longer be 'unlocked' by new roads.
 The focus of transport spending should be on public transport, walking and cycling.

 And ... the removal of paragraph 11(d) from the NPPF? - It makes a mockery of the planning system, delivers unsustainable and environmentally damaging developments, and puts all the power in the hands of developers.